-Northumbria Police have joined forces with officers across the border to crackdown on antisocial behaviour in Berwick.
+Northumbria Police and Police Scotland have joined forces to crackdown on antisocial behaviour in Berwick-upon-Tweed.

-The initiative, called operation Inhibit, was launched last month after residents raised concerns about the behaviour of some teens in the area who were continually hosting cross-border gatherings of up to 30 people, complete with alcohol.
+The initiative, called Operation Inhibit, was launched last month after residents raised concerns about the behaviour of some teenagers in the area were hosting cross-border gatherings of up to 30 people.